Middle Tennessee vs. UConn NCAA Football Odds, Plays and Insights | October 22, 2021

 Middle Tennessee Stats and Trends

-- Middle Tennessee has one win against the spread in six games this year.
+- Thus far this year Middle Tennessee has one win against the spread.

-- Middle Tennessee's games this year have hit the over on one of five set point totals (20%).
+- Middle Tennessee's games this year have hit the over one time in five opportunities (20%).

-- When Middle Tennessee puts up more than 35.0 points, it is 0-0-1 against the spread and 1-1 overall.
+- Middle Tennessee is 0-0-1 against the spread and 1-1 overall in games when it records more than 35.0 points.

-- The Blue Raiders have turned the ball over seven times this season, three fewer than the Huskies have forced (10).
+- This year, the Blue Raiders have seven turnovers, three fewer than the Huskies have takeaways (10).

 - Find the latest spread and moneyline odds for Middle Tennessee at SISportsbook.